wuter1/wuter1/README.md

 - 👋 Hi, I’m @wuter1
 - 👀 I’m interested in SUBSET SIMULATION & MACHINE LEARNING
-- 🌱 I’m currently learning TUMUSUILI
+- 🌱 I’m currently learning  civil and hydraulic engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...